kdails/SI507_finalproject/README.md

 1. First, you should ...install all requirements with `pip install -r requirements.txt`)
 2. Second, you should run `python SIproject_tools.py`
 3. If you want to run the test file, do so after the `python SIproject_tools.py` file is run because the output of that file ( database and csv) influences the success of the test.)
+4. Now you should be able to run the app.py program.

 ## How to use